xpqz/documentation/windows-installation-and-configuration/docs/shell-scripts.md

 ### Configuration Parameters:

 Configuration parameters may be specified in a Configuration file located in the same directory as the script, or may be specified on the first line of the script.
-The name of the configuration file is derived from the name of the script file by replacing its file extension (if any) by the extension .dcfg.
+The name of the configuration file is derived from the name of the script file by replacing its file extension (if any) by the extension `.dcfg`.
 Configuration parameters specified in the Windows Registry or by environment variables are not honoured in Dyalog Shell Scripts.

 ### Example (first line of script)
 ```apl